 We devoted our June 2017 Meeting to Morden Regeneration.
 Paul McGarry, Head of Future Merton, updated us on the project.
 Click here to view the slides presented at our meeting.The slides demonstrate that the project has not reached the stage of putting forward specific plans.

 Nevertheless, work on the regeneration is picking up the pace.
-2017 is expected to be a critical year.
-A developer will be appointed and a public consultation will be planned.
-We also understand that there will be opportunities for residents to get involved in the process.
+We are entering a critical period.
+A developer will be appointed in the coming months.

 Here is the September 2017 update from Merton Council, including comments on the timetable and financing.